ChampSim/ChampSim/README.md

 <p align="center">
   <h1 align="center"> ChampSim </h1>
   <p> ChampSim is a trace-based simulator for a microarchitecture study.
 You can sign up to the public mailing list by sending an empty mail to champsim+subscribe@googlegroups.com.
-A set of traces used for the 2nd Cache Replacement Championship (CRC-2) can be found from [this CRC-2 trace link.](http://bit.ly/2t2nkUj "CRC-2 trace") <p>
+A set of traces used for the 2nd Cache Replacement Championship (CRC-2) can be found from this link. (http://bit.ly/2t2nkUj) <p>
 </p>

 # Clone ChampSim repository